| Fallschirmjager.Biz Information Helmets:

 build a basis for future wear. so we are in its first 'year'

+of ageing.
 Notice how you create 'wear' on the parts that would normally

 receive wear i.e. the top - where the Fallschirmjäger